Healthy Homes Assessment Ngauranga

 Ngauranga Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the inside of the building it is also about the outside.
-You must ensure there is somewhere for surface and ground water to go and stop it from coming into the building.
-When it is damp and moisture, it is frequently the concerns you don’t notice that could become a major issue that can cause the property to suffer and harming your tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the inside of the building; you have to make sure there is somewhere to allow surface, rain and underground water to flow and prevent it from getting inside.
+When it comes to moisture and damp it is frequently those concerns that you aren’t aware of that can cause a lot of trouble and cause damages to your investment and harming the tenant’s health.

-Rental properties should be equipped with effective drainage to eliminate the stormwater and surface waters, and ground water, which includes the proper outfall or runoff.
-Making sure that water is able to go, and that it doesn’t get sucked into structures is an important aspect of making sure your property is dry.
+Rental properties should be equipped with effective drainage to eliminate the stormwater and surface waters, and ground water, which includes an appropriate outfall or runoff.
+Making sure that water has a location to go and that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.

-Alongside a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between your flooring and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to prevent any moisture in the ground from rising into the property.
-It also helps in preventing water damage to the floor insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from accumulating into the structure.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection